Did Jenelle Evans Accidentally Leak Her Book’s Title?

 Enhancing the photo revealed that one of Jenelle Evans’ tabs was “Read Between the Lines – Cover Revision for Approval,” and Jenelle’s twitter has confirmed that the long-anticipated tell-all will definitely be called Read Between the Lines.

-Although this story hasn’t been picked up much from media outlets, Teen Mom 2 vlogger Grace of The Grace Report speculated that Jenelle will likely change the name of her book before its release.
-Accusing the star of often “gas lighting” people, The Grace Report said that Jenelle Evans will likely pretend that the title was never actually accidentally revealed to the public.
+Although this story hasn’t been picked up much by media outlets, Teen Mom 2 vlogger Grace of The Grace Report speculated that Jenelle would likely change the name of her book before its release.
+Accusing the star of often gaslighting people, The Grace Report said that Jenelle Evans would likely pretend that the title was never actually accidentally revealed to the public.

 However, it may be more likely that the pre-order date was pushed forward in order to cover up Jenelle’s mistake.

-The Grace Report also cited several failed projects of Jenelles, including her blog Jenelle Lauren Evans, which suffered from a failure to launch.
-However, it does appear that Jenelle has already entered a legal contract to produce the book, so it is more than likely that her book will hit shelves this summer as anticipated, even though the star is well-known for her flakey behavior.
+The Grace Report also cited several of Jenelle’s failed projects, including her blog, Jenelle Lauren Evans, which suffered from a failure to launch.
+However, it does appear that Jenelle has already entered a legal contract to produce the book, so it is more than likely that her book will hit the shelves this summer as anticipated, even though the star is well-known for her flaky behavior.

 The fact that the book is now available for pre-order shows that the star must have already completed a good portion of the book and won’t be able to back out even if she had severe second thoughts.